AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpc_attachment.html.markdown

 * `subnets` - (Optional and ForceNew) Advanced option.
 VPC subnets separated by ',' to attach to the VPC.
 If left blank, the Aviatrix Controller automatically selects a subnet representing each AZ for the VPC attachment.
 Example: "subnet-214f5646,subnet-085e8c81a89d70846".
 * `route_tables` - (Optional and ForceNew) Advanced option.
 Route tables separated by ',' to participate in TGW Orchestrator, i.e., learned routes will be propagated to these route tables.
 Example: "rtb-212ff547,rtb-045397874c170c745".
 * `customized_routes` - (Optional) Advanced option.
 Customized Spoke VPC Routes.
 It allows the admin to enter non-RFC1918 routes in the VPC route table targeting the TGW.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".
 * `customized_route_advertisement` - (Optional and ForeNew) Advanced option.
-Customized route(s) to advertise.
+Customized route(s) to be advertised to other VPCs that are connected to the same TGW.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".
-* `disable_local_route_propagation` - (Optional and ForceNew) Switch to disable Spoke VPC CIDR propagation to the security domain/TGW route table that it is being attached to.
+* `disable_local_route_propagation` - (Optional and ForceNew) Advanced option.
+If set to true, it disables automatic route propagation of this VPC to other VPCs within same security domain.
 Valid values: true, false.
 Default value: false.

 ## Import